abdullayerezhep/rsschool-cv/cv.md

  - GitHub: https://github.com/AbdullaYerezhep

 ## About me:
-   My goal is to become full-stack developer in next 3 years.
-I have studied basics of Computer Science in University of Information Technology and Management in IT/Programming specialisation after graduation I've worked as a BPM developer for two year where I have learned to program logic for different bussines processes and had an understanding of data, fields and state manipulations also it had a big impact in my understanding of system architectures.
+  My goal is to become a full-stack developer within the next three years.
+I studied the basics of computer science at the University of Information Technology and Management, specializing in IT/Programming.
+After graduation, I worked as a BPM developer for two years, where I learned to program logic for various business processes and gained an understanding of data, fields, and state manipulations.
+This experience had a significant impact on my understanding of system architectures.

-   Throughout this journey I realised that my desire for further advancement of my knowledge in creation multi-layer web application is getting stronger, and that I really enjoy creative solving and breaking hard challenges into smaller ones.
-   I have achieved some crucial skills in IT area such as patience, communication(confident, articulate, and professional speaking abilities) and persistance which I know will help me to be one of the competent and competetive worker in your company.
+Throughout my journey, I realized that my desire to advance my knowledge in creating multi-layer web applications is growing stronger, and I thoroughly enjoy creatively solving and breaking down complex challenges into smaller, manageable ones.
+I have developed crucial IT skills such as patience, communication (confident, articulate, and professional speaking abilities), and persistence, which I know will help me become a competent and competitive worker in any company.

 ## Skills
  - HTML/CSS